mmurphy/golang-intro/chapter-one.md

-## Installing Golang for your environment
+## Installing Go for your environment

 Downloads can be found here: [golang.org downloads](https://golang.org/dl/)

-Installation instruction are here [golang installation](https://golang.org/doc/install) I will outline the main ones below.
+Installation instruction are here [Go installation](https://golang.org/doc/install) I will outline the main ones below.

 - Mac OSX there is a package installer under the downloads
 - Linux there is a tar.gz under the downloads.